pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 My second milestone overall was to create a working prototype of the knee rehab device.
 First, I combined my code for the flex sensor and the accelerometer and added the Bluetooth serial library.
 I configured my Bluetooth serial so I could power my device with a power bank and not my computer.
 This made testing my device much easier as I was able to move around in it and my connections weren't as strained.
 I also learned how to give the Bluetooth serial commands so it would do certain actions.
 For example, the program displays both flex sensor and accelerometer readings when 'p' is entered, only flex sensor values when 'f' is entered, only accelerometer values when 'a' is entered, and the program stops when 's' is entered.
 This way, it was easy to read the values and verify that each component is working individually.
 Then, I tried to figure out what an accurate threshold should be for the accelerometer to detect the rotation of the knee when bending inwards.
 I used rubber bands to secure my breadboard and accelerometer on the top of my knee brace and the side of my brace respectively.
 Using the accelerometer code, I studied how the X, Y, and Z axes of the accelerometer and gyroscope changed.
-At first, I noticed that the BLE Serial app on my phone was not displaying the values of the gyroscope correctly because it was cutting off half of the message, but later on, I realized that the messages were printing too fast, so the problem was resolved after I added a few delays in between messages being printed.
-Based on the placement of my accelerometer, I used the Y axis of the gyroscope to initialize a threshold for when my knee bends inwards.
-Later, for some reason, the buzzer for my accelerometer wasn't buzzing appropriately, but I just rewired things and it worked.
+Based on the placement of my accelerometer, I used the X axis of the accelerometer to initialize a threshold for when my knee bends inwards.
 Finally, I soldered my flex sensor pins to two wires so I could determine a threshold for it.
-Then, I rubber banded it to the back of my brace made suree my device worked.
+Then, I used a rubber banded to secure it to the back of my brace to make sure my device worked.
 I also made the Bluetooth serial print out "Accelerometer: Bad form detected!" and "Flex sensor: Bad form detected!" at appropriate times.

 ## Challenges
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+At first, I noticed that the BLE Serial app on my phone was not displaying the values of the gyroscope correctly because it was cutting off half of the message, but later on, I realized that the messages were printing too fast.
+So, the problem was resolved after I added a few delays in between messages being printed.
+Later, for some reason, the buzzer for my accelerometer wasn't buzzing appropriately, but I just rewired things and it worked.
+My biggest problem during this milestone was making sure my accelerometer was accurate.
+At first, I was trying to use the X axis of the gyroscope as the threshold for the bend of the knee, but it wasn't as accurate.
 ## Next Steps
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+My next steps are to add more modfications to my project and sew everything onto my brace.

 # First Milestone
 <!--